 I went diving with Dive Spirit Fakarava, currently operated by Yannick and Henri.
 Part of the totally worth it Te Moana Pass, divers are taken very seriously and personally here and it all starts the day before you dive.
-Ariane or Matias will meet you at your pension, sort out all the paperwork and make any changes to your dive schedule in case a spot opened up.
+The owners or guides will meet you at your pension, sort out all the paperwork and make any changes to your dive schedule in case a spot opened up.

 There are plenty of more dive photos and stories in the ‘things to do’ section, but here’s more useful information for planning your dives.

 Unlike Rangiroa, Fakarava has amazing beaches that are a short bicycle ride away.
 The best one is called PK9 (see ‘things to do’ section) and there are infinitely more (including pink sand beaches) on the more distant motus around the lagoon.